Today's Forecast: Mostly sunny and seasonable

-The forecast from FOX 17 Chief Meteorologist Kevin Craig: Look for mostly sunny to partly cloudy skies and seasonable temperatures today in the upper 60s.
-We're back above average tomorrow with highs in the mid 70s.
-Another small shower chance arrives Friday along and behind another weak cold front.
-We're back into the 70s for the weekend with more shower and perhaps a rumble of thunder Saturday night into Sunday with the passage of another cold front.
-Next week Monday and Tuesday will likely be a bit cooler in the 60s behind the front.
-There are indications that temperatures will generally remain at/above normal at least into mid-October.
-Normal highs are in the mid/upper 60s.
+The forecast from FOX 17 Chief Meteorologist Kevin Craig: Most of this upcoming week will be on the dry and quiet side with plenty of sunshine, but temperatures will be running a little cooler than last week.
+That said, overall there are indications that temperatures will generally remain at/above normal at least into mid-October.
+Normal highs are in the mid 60s.
+Morning lows will be on the chilly side this week.
+There is a frost potential for West Michigan as lows likely will dip into the mid/upper 30s in spots.
+A SMALL CRAFT ADVISORY remains on Lake Michigan through this afternoon with waves running about 4 to 6 feet.
 Stay tuned to FOX 17 for your latest weather updates.

-TODAY: Mostly sunny to partly cloudy and seasonable.
-Highs in the upper 60s.
-Winds southeast/southwest at 5 to 15 mph.
+TODAY: Mostly sunny to partly cloudy and cooler.
+Highs in the mid 60s.
+Winds northwest/west at 5 to 15 mph.

-THURSDAY: Mostly sunny and a bit warmer.
-Highs in the low/mid 70s.
-Winds southwest at 5 to 10 mph.
+TUESDAY: Mostly sunny and seasonable.
+Highs in the mid 60s.
+Winds southwest/west at 10 to 15 mph.

-FRIDAY: Partly cloudy to partly sunny with a slight chance of a shower.
-Highs in the upper 60s.
+SATURDAY: Partly cloudy and mild with a slight chance of an A.M. shower.
+Highs in the mid 70s.

-SUNDAY: Partly sunny to mostly cloudy with a chance of showers, perhaps a rumble of thunder.
-Highs in the lower 70s.

 For the latest details on the weather in West Michigan, head to the FOX 17 Weather page.